ciroraggio/SlicerModalityConverter/README.md

 You can also optionally implement `preprocess(...)` and helper methods for preprocessing input volumes, applying transforms, etc.

-For a full example, see the class `FedSynthBrainLietAlModel` provided in the source tree.
+For a full example, see the class `FedSynthBrainLiModel` provided in the source tree.

 ---